xakon/xakon.github.io/dev/web.md

 query parameters are included in the submitted URL, whereas in `POST` they are contained in the request body.
 Since there is a maximum URL length, we are constrained in a `GET` request on the number of the passed parameters.
-No such limit exists, of course, on `POST`. and a `POST`
+No such limit exists, of course, on `POST`.

 Also, `GET` is usually for fetching documents, whereas `POST` is used for updating data.
-Furthermore, `GET`'s results are Ok to cache and the request shouldn't change the server data, facts that they doesn't stand for `POST`.
+Furthermore, `GET`'s results are fine to cache and the request shouldn't change the server data, facts that they doesn't stand for `POST`.

 ### HTML